Frequently Asked Questions

 What do you do for the rest of the year?

 Believe it or not there's more to raising blueberries than weighing your fruit.
-They must be watered, weeded mulched and pruned.
+They must be watered, weeded, mulched and pruned.
 Pruning is the longest, hardest and coldest task.
-Each plant needs a "hair cut," which can take up to 5 minutes per plant.
+Each plant needs attention which can take up to 10 minutes per plant.
 With almost 8000 plants, well, you do the math.
-During tax season Dale does taxes and Diane has to complete the pruning before they start to bud out in April.
+During tax season Dale does taxes and Diane has to complete the pruning before the bushes start to bud out in April.